hanishkvc/prgs-sdr-kspecanal/README.rst

 And or parallely save into image with sufficient resolution.
 Also the imshow, losses signal info, if the signal is surrounded by very weak or no signal in the adjacent frequencies.
 Need to use implement my own logic, with max instead of averaging when mapping multiple data points into individual pixels.
+[Done Rather process the data by merging adjacent data points, before plotting them]